 Rachael Burke is a NYC-based comedian who spent over 5 years at The Tonight Show Starring Jimmy Fallon where her team of four earned two Emmy Awards for social and interactive media and where she was also a contributing writer.
-With the sketch comedy troupe that she founded, she recently appeared on two episodes of NBC's new comedy competition show "Bring the Funny".
+With the sketch comedy troupe that she founded, she recently appeared on several episodes of NBC's new comedy competition show "Bring the Funny".
 Rachael has extensive experience in writing and performing unique and original stand-up, improv, sketch comedy, characters, and a broad array of impressions.

 One of Rachael’s many specialties is writing and performing impressions including Ariana Grande, Senator Elizabeth Warren, Adam Sandler, Melania Trump, Lorde, Billie Eilish, and Julie Andrews among others.
 A sketch written, acted in and produced by Rachael and featuring her Elizabeth Warren impression was featured on Elizabeth Banks’ comedy website WhoHaha and was ranked #1 on that website for several weeks.